Home Expeditions Royal Scotsman Scotland Guide

 Season and route: what matters

 The Royal Scotsman operates April through October.
-The question of when to travel depends on what you are optimising for.
 Late May and June offer the longest daylight — Scotland at the summer solstice has 18+ hours of light, meaning you see everything the landscape offers, including the spectacular late evenings.
 July and August are peak season — highest prices, most competition for departures, and Scotland's busiest tourist period, which you notice off-train but not on it.

 September and October are the connoisseur's choice.
 The heather turns purple in late August and early September, the birch trees gold in October.
 The Highland light in autumn has a quality — lower in the sky, warmer in tone, more dramatic in its shifts — that summer light does not have.
 The prices ease slightly from peak.
 The landscapes are at their most painterly.